How Schools Across America Are Struggling With AI Deepfakes

 AI Regulation

-A consortium of nonprofits, including the National Organization for Women, the Future of Life Institute, and the Center for Human-Compatible Artificial Intelligence, launched the Campaign to Ban Deepfakes (CBD), a global public awareness effort, earlier this year.CBD is circulating an online petition to support its call for criminalizing all deepfakes and holding technology developers and content creators liable for their actions.
+A consortium of nonprofits, including the National Organization for Women, the Future of Life Institute, and the Center for Human-Compatible Artificial Intelligence, launched the Campaign to Ban Deepfakes (CBD), a global public awareness effort, earlier this year.

-“The only effective way to stop deepfakes is for governments to ban them at every stage of production and distribution,” CBD states on its website.
-The site notes that deepfake sexual content increased by 400 percent and deepfake-related fraud by 3,000 percent between 2022 and 2023.
+“The only effective way to stop deepfakes is for governments to ban them at every stage of production and distribution,” the CBD states on its website.
+The site notes that deepfake sexual content increased by 400 percent and deepfake-related fraud jumped by 3,000 percent between 2022 and 2023.

 Legal Guidance

-There is plenty of free legal advice online that school districts can use to get ahead of the threats.A California firm that specializes in education law—Atkinson, Andelson, Loya, Ruud & Romo (AALRR)—released guidance on deepfakes ahead of the 2024–25 academic year, citing the incidents in Carmel and Baltimore County as well as an incident in Washington State.
+A California law firm that specializes in education law—Atkinson, Andelson, Loya, Ruud & Romo (AALRR)—released guidance on deepfakes ahead of the 2024–2025 academic year, citing the incidents in Carmel and Baltimore County, as well as an incident in Washington State.

 AALRR attorneys declined an interview with The Epoch Times, but the company’s website says districts can be sued for failing to respond appropriately to deepfakes under laws that predate AI.
 They advise school leaders to establish AI policies and educate students on how AI can be used responsibly as well as misused.